 Do I live in an area where my pet may be exposed to particular risks, like busy roads?

 If my pet is a pedigree, will he or she have specific health needs?

-If you have a pedigree dog or cat, you can use standard pet insurance but you might need a higher level of cover as pedigree breeds can be prone to specific illnesses.
-Question your breeder about your pet’s pedigree and origins to make sure they’ve been screened for inherited diseases.
+If you have a pedigree cat or dog, you may want to consider a higher level of cover, as some pedigree breeds can be prone to specific illnesses..
+Ask your breeder about your pet’s pedigree and origins to make sure they’ve been screened for inherited diseases.